 Scope:local.
 Type:required.
+Intent: inout.
 Specified as: a real array with the ALLOCATABLE attribute.

-info Error code.
-Scope: local
+Scope: local Type: required Intent: out.
 An integer value; 0 means no error has been detected.

 - 1. The output nz is always the size of the output generated by the current call; thus, if append=.true., the total output size will be nzin + nz, with the newly extracted coefficients stored in entries nzin+1:nzin+nz of the array arguments; - 2.
 When append=.true. the output arrays are reallocated as necessary; - 3.
 The row and column indices are returned in the local numbering scheme; if the global numbering is desired, the user may employ the psb_loc_to_glob routine on the output.